Supplement Series: The Definitive Guide To Creatine Benefits

 (Human translation: More energy equals higher work capacity equals reaching goals faster.)

-Creatine doesn’t simply just pack on the muscles by adding it to your protein shake.
+Creatine doesn’t simply just pack on the muscles by adding it to your protein shake (made with clean protein powder).
 No need to worry ladies and don’t get too psyched up about it guys.
 Creatine just increases the potential for work output.
 Creatine is not directly responsible for building muscle or increasing performance, that would be your effort and intensity.

 (Human translation: You still have to put in the work.)